 Initial designs for the XM-800 used sweeping lines Read More

 It’s quite possible the Z16 was the first Chevrolet product to be powered by the legendary big-block, beating its counterparts by a few weeks

 The early success of other GM division big-block cars pushed Chevrolet to pump up the power in its 1965 Chevelle in a big way, stuffing the smallish mid-sized mainstay with the hairiest 396 available-the 375-horsepower Z16.
 With only 200 coupes and one convertible slated for the market, a Read More

 Thunderbolts were designed for high-profile Factory Experimental and Super Stock classes; Galaxie Lightweights targeted regional Stock-class competition

 In March 1963, General Motors dropped a bombshell by banning factory support of auto racing.
 Ironically, just one month later, Ford Vice President Lee Iacocca issued a press release that read, in part:

 We believe that performance events-whether they be races, road rallies, or acceleration-economy-braking Read More

 Imagine if an unknown Van Gogh was discovered on eBay.
 In the musclecar community, the discovery of this Super Duty is no less stunning

 By the late 1950s, the horsepower race was on, and stock-bodied racing was the perfect place for Detroit to display its latest engineering feats.
 Pontiac was the car to beat, both in NASCAR and USAC stock car racing, and in NHRA drags.
-But by the Read More
+But by the summer Read More

 The aluminum heads had intakes that could swallow a tennis ball, which was great for 200-mph laps around Daytona